FZU-N/LVDM/README.md

 ### LVDM and STD-Net

-To cite our dataset and method, please use the following reference:
+To cite our dataset or the proposed method, please use the following reference:

 ```markup
 @ARTICLE{STDNet,